Polishdudealan/mrover-workspace/beaglebone/led/README.md

 #### Exceptions
 Currently there is only one exception being looked for, the WriteTimemoutException from the pyserial Write() command.
 If the exception occurs, an error message will print out to the console.

+#### Known Bugs
+If the mode is switched from autonomous back to manual, and then switched back to autonomous again, the "leg completed" led flashing will be doubled.
+Every back and forth switch between the two modes results in a adding another 3 sets of flashes.
+One fix is to restart the beaglebone led program.

 #### ToDo
 - [x] build and test code on Beaglebone.